EvanKal/Memory-Game/README.md

 case the identical card is clicked.
 So I added a unique class to each of them using their place in the array.
 When a card is clicked its className is stored in a variable called previousTarget.
 When the matching check is about to begin, the className of the new clicked card is compared to the previousTarget.
 If the same card was clicked, it flips back down.

+Resetting the game

+The replay and the reset buttons reset the contents of the page.
+They do not reload it.